-- study courses in Arts and Sciences specifically designed to bring you up to Stage I university level
+- Pursue a range of courses specifically designed to bring you up to Stage I university level

-- gain an academically recognised qualification so you can apply for admission into a bachelor programme at the University of Auckland or with another tertiary provider*.
+- Gain an academically recognised qualification so you can apply for admission into a bachelors programme at the University of Auckland or with another tertiary provider.*

-*Note: Some faculties have limited entry programmes and TFC graduates may need a stronger Grade Point Average (GPA) to be considered favourably.
-Strong TFC grades, such as B+ and above, usually enable admission into a basic BA, BCom and BSc programme, but may vary.
-Contact individual faculties regarding their requirements.
+*Note: Some faculties have limited-entry programmes, and TFC graduates may need a stronger Grade Point Average (GPA) to be considered favourably.
+Strong TFC grades, such as B+ and above, usually enable admission into a basic BA, BCom or BSc programme, but requirements may vary.
+Contact individual faculties for details.

 Your weekly timetable will consist of lectures, tutorials and laboratories.
 You'll also need to study in your own time.